sharpecs/mycota/README.md

     <center>
 </figure>

-The map shows the model predicting changes around the park, with some zones having a darker shade.
-When compared to the actual map, significant changes are occurring in Zone 5, with a reduction, and in Zone 10, with an increase.
-The results show changes , but the factors contributing to the change are unknown.
+The map shows the model predicting changes around the park, with some zones having a darker shade. *Role* and *group* is predicted to decrease significantly by 30% in Zone 1 although only four of the seven groups were observed in this zone.
+Conversely, Zone 10 is predicted to see an increase of 25%.
+In regards to *Substrate* there is an increase in diversity for Zone 1 where three of the five substrates were previously observed and decrease in Zone 10.
+These results show a difference but factors contributing to these changes is unknown which can cause confusion.
+For example *Substrate* is predicted to decline for Zone 10 but increase in *Group* and *Role* by 25% which is confusing since *Group* and *substrate* have a similar correlation strength.
+A preferred method in this situation is to apply the model to each covariate in isolation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Geographically Weighted Regression

-A geographically weighted model applies the weighted matrix to construct separate equations for each independent explanatory variable by incorporating its nearest neighbor .
+A geographically weighted model applies the weighted matrix to construct separate equations for each independent explanatory variable by incorporating its nearest neighbour.
 The autocorrelation patterns in the residuals showed some changes around the park; this model can provide insights into which variable is having a greater impact.

 <figure>
     <center>